Ta7a21/coding-for-embedded/chapter_1.md

 if(x == (float)0.7) /* Compliant */
 ```
-4. Limited use of assignment operators
+4. Limit the usage of assignment operators
 ```c
 x+=1; /* Not compliant */